Best Cost-Sharing Rule Design for Selfish Bin Packing: Game Model and A New Cost-Sharing Scheme

-Let $N=\{1,2,\ldots,n\}$ be a set of items, where each item $i\in N$ has a size $s_i\in(0,1]$.
-For a set of items $B\subseteq N$ packed into a unit-capacity bin (also denoted by $B$), we say that $B$ is valid (or a valid bin), if $s(B):=\sum_{i\in B}s_i\le 1$.
-A packing $\pi$ is defined to be a partition of the items into some bins $N = B_1 \cup B_2\cdots \cup B_m$ such that each bin $B_k$ ($k=1,2,\ldots,m$) is valid, where $B_k$ denotes a bin as well as the set of items in that bin.
-For the items packed into one bin, they need to share a unit cost according to some cost-sharing rule.
-We use $c_{\pi}(i)$ to represent the cost of item $i$ under packing $\pi$.
-Each item is a selfish player with the objective of minimizing its cost share.
-The strategy of each item is staying at its bin or moving from its bin to another bin, as long as it fits into (i.e., after the deviation, the bins are still valid).
-In the following, we will introduce a new framework of cost-sharing rules. \begin{definition} A packing of the items is called a \emph{Nash equilibrium} (\emph{NE}, for short) if no item can reduce its cost by unilaterally moving to a different bin. \end{definition}
+Let $N=\{1,2,\ldots,n\}$ be a set of items, where each item $i\in N$ has a size $s_i\in(0,1]$ and is controlled by a selfish agent.
+For simplicity, in the following we will directly view the items as game players.
+There are plenty of unit-capacity bins being available to pack the items, but each with an unit opening cost.
+For a set of items $I\subseteq N$ packed into a bin $B$, we say that $B$ is valid or a valid bin, if $s(I):=\sum_{i\in I}s_i\le 1$.
+A packing $\pi$ is defined to be an allocation of the items into some used bins $B_1,\ldots, B_m$ such that $N = B_1 \cup B_2\cdots \cup B_m$ and each bin $B_k$ is valid, where $B_k$ ($1\le k\le m$) denotes a bin as well as the set of items allocated in that bin (slightly abusing notation).
+For the items packed into one bin, they need to share the bin's opening cost according to a \emph{pre-given} cost-sharing rule $\Xi$.
+We use $c_i(\pi)\geq 0$ to represent the cost-share of item $i$ under packing $\pi$.
+Each item aims to minimize its own cost-share.
+The strategy $b_i$ of each item $i\in N$ is to select a valid bin to stay in.
+Then a feasible strategy profile $\mathbf b$ is equivalent a unique packing $\pi=(B_1,\ldots,B_m)$ with nonempty bins $B_k$, i.e., $\mathbf b$ and $\pi$ can be transformed by $B_k=\{i\in N: b_i=B_k\}$ for $k=1,\ldots,m$, or by $b_i=B_k$ for every $i\in B_k$.
+The social objective is to minimize the number of used bins to pack all the items.